alanb128/ha-environmental-sensors/README.md

-# round-mini-sensor
+# Environmental sensors
-Stylish temperature and humidity sensor with display and MQTT
+Two different sensor projects that can be used standalone or with Home Assistant

+## Mini-sensor

+This one is designed to be inexpensive and easy to build.
+The parts should cost around $25.

-## Hardware List
+### Hardware List

 - [Raspberry Pi Pico 2W](https://www.raspberrypi.com/products/raspberry-pi-pico-2/) microcontroller
 - The case is based on a "2 Inch 22.5 Degree PVC Elbow Pipe Fitting" [like this one](https://www.amazon.com/dp/B0DZS46D2V)